 Goal?
-Get passive income to 100%.
+Get passive income over 100%.
 And then just slowly grow it and diversify to make it safer.
-Looking forward to seeing how will it look like in 10/20 years!
+Looking forward to seeing how it will look like in 10 or 20 years!

 Let’s set a goal.
 15% costs coverage in 2021 seems a reachable value!
 It all depends on how I will keep my costs down.

 I did not succeed, at list not in a single number.
 Passive income would cover 12.37%, as I bought a flat and added 20% contribution to my expenses.

 Corona year.
 As for investing, it was a great year.
 I have saved a lot by not having as many abroad holidays as I used to have in previous years.
 Stock prices in March were extremely cheap, I bought triple the amount in March that I used to buy monthly before.
 I expected this sell-off will last the whole year, but unfortunately, it rebounded within a few months.
 Still, this was probably the best year I will experience in the following decade.
 11.68% is an important number for 2020 – the percentage of costs covered by my passive income.
 After 5 years of investing, it’s not much.

 But I am optimistic for a few reasons:

 - If corona crisis does not bankrupt p2p lending platforms, I will probably invest more there.
 It seems to be 11% stable XIRR, which is much higher compared to dividends from stocks (3-4%).

 - Some companies cut or suspended their dividends -> hopefully, they will put them back in the following years -> increasing my passive income.